ejduwell/batchScratcher/README.md

 jobIn.adnlArgs.memPerCpu='--mem-per-cpu=7gb'; % memory per cpu
 jobIn.adnlArgs.ntasks='--ntasks=1'; % number of tasks
 jobIn.adnlArgs.cpusPerTask="--cpus-per-task=32";  % number of cpus per task
+% Note: feel free to alter these to whatever is required for your
+% particular job.
+You can also remove ones you don't need or add as many
+% more SLURM headers as you want.
+% ** Just make sure that they are specified as jobIn.adnlArgs.() subfields!**
+% ** Any/All field strings in jobIn.adnlArgs will be interpreted as SLURM headers **
 %--------------------------------------------------------------------------

 % specify cluster hostname/username info..